-Your mind will choose the reaction that is most likely to lead to survival and the least harm.
+Your brain will react in the way that is most likely to lead to survival and the least harm.
 It doesn't think about how you will feel after.
-During rape or abuse, the first two options often aren't possible as they may lead to further physical or mental harm.
-The last three options are very common as they expose the survivor to the least immediate danger.
+During rape or abuse, the first two options (Fight of Flight) often aren't possible as they may lead to further physical or mental harm.
+The last three options are very common as they expose the victim-survivor to the least immediate danger.

 These responses have evolved over thousands of years.
 Think about how animals pretend they are dead to avoid predators (Flop) or how you may stand still when you see a car coming towards you before you think to get out the way (Freeze).
+Quickly prioritising the needs of others (be-Friend) is an attempt to feel a sense of safety and avoid conflict.